gildas/bitbucket-cli/README.md

 # Bitbucket Command Line Interface

+**Important Note**

+Because of [Important changes coming to Bitbucket Cloud’s free plan](https://www.atlassian.com/blog/bitbucket/important-changes-coming-to-bitbucket-clouds-free-plan), I cannot keep bitbucket-cli on bitbucket.org anymore, which is quite ironic....

+I am moving the repository to [here](https://github.com/gildas/bitbucket-cli) where I can upload the binaries for your consumption.

+And at some point in the near future, I will shutdown the [bitbucket repository](https://bitbucket.org/gildas_cherruel/bb).

-[bb](https://bitbucket.org/gildas_cherruel/bb) is the missing command line interface for Bitbucket.
+[bb](https://github.com/gildas/bitbucket-cli) is the missing command line interface for Bitbucket.

-The [Bitbucket Command Line Interface](https://bitbucket.org/gildas_cherruel/bb) brings the power of the Bitbucket platform to your command line.
+The [Bitbucket Command Line Interface](https://github.com/gildas/bitbucket-cli) brings the power of the Bitbucket platform to your command line.
 Creating and merging Pull Requests, cloning repositories, and more are now just a few keystrokes away.

 ## Installation

+**Note**: Please be patient as I move the binaries to Github.
+It should take a few days to get everything in place.
+Thank you for your understanding and patience 🙂.

 ### Linux

-You can grab the latest Debian/Ubuntu package on the [Downloads](https://bitbucket.org/gildas_cherruel/bb/downloads) pages.
+You can grab the latest Debian/Ubuntu package on the [Downloads](https://github.com/gildas/bitbucket-cli/releases) pages.

 If you use [Homebrew](https://brew.sh), you can install `bb` with: